roytang/blog/content/photos/2021/05/1392827143109832705/index.md

 - sketchdaily
 ---

-Snoopy shocked by scandalous snowmen #sketchdaily 132/365
+Snoopy shocked by scandalous snowmen #sketchdaily 132/365 (Correction: 133/365)

 (I may or may not have reused the Calvin and Hobbes part from an older sketch)